-- Assigning State Configuration Roles to Security Groups. - Assigning State Configuration Roles to predecessor states. - · Assigning State Configuration Roles to successor states.
+- Assigning State Configuration Roles to Security Groups. - Assigning State Configuration Roles to predecessor states. - Assigning State Configuration Roles to successor states.

 Assigning State Configuration Roles to Security Groups Action Example Action You assign a State Configuration Role to a Security Group.
 You assign the State Configuration Role Asset Strategy Reviewers to the Security Group MI ASM Administrators.
 Result Example Result Members of that Security Group can assign users to and from that State Configuration Role via the Meridium APM Framework application.
 Members of the MI ASM Administrator Security Group can assign users to and from the Asset Strategy Reviewers State Configuration Role via the Meridium APM Framework application.
-Assigning State Configuration Roles to Predecessor States Require a specific user to be assigned to a state check box = Selected Action Example Action You assign a State Configuration Role to a predecessor state. -and- You select the Require a specific user to be assigned to a state check box.
-For the Asset Strategy family, you assign the State Configuration Role Asset Strategy Reviewers to the predecessor state Pending Review. -and- You select the Require a specific user to be assigned to a state check box.
+Assigning State Configuration Roles to Predecessor States Require a specific user to be assign ned to a state check box = Selected Action Example Action You assign a State Configuration Role to a predecessor stateand- For the Asset Strategy family, you assign the State Configuration Role Asset Strategy Reviewers to the predecessor state Pending Review .
+You select the Require a specific user to be assigned to a state check box. -andbe assigned to a state check box.
+You select the Require a specific user to be assigned to a state check box.
 Result Example Result